 In order to monitor student learning progress a survey was given at the beginning, middle, and end of the semester.
-The survey was designed to anonymously establish student retention of the information presented in lecture and lab, observe their progress in exploring different areas, and overall, summarizing there complete understanding of fuel cell technology.

-The survey asked students their thoughts of the understanding broader impacts, hands-on research experience, whether or not student's interest in science and engineering was increased and if the overall course generated a continuation in engineering fields.
+The survey was designed to anonymously establish student retention of the information presented in lecture and lab, observe their progress in exploring different areas, and overall, summarize there complete understanding of fuel cell technology.
+The survey asked students about their understanding of broader impacts, hands-on research experience, whether or not student's interest in science and engineering was increased and if the overall course generated a continuation in engineering fields.
 The answers ranged from strongly disagree to neutral to strongly agree on a scale of one to five.